Connect with others who understand.

 Over-the-Counter Medications

 Over-the-counter medications are a common first-line treatment for migraine headaches at any time of the day.
-These include nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and aspirin, and pain relievers like acetaminophen (Tylenol).
+These include nonsteroidal anti-inflammatory drugs like ibuprofen and aspirin, and pain relievers like acetaminophen.

 Prescription Medications

 When over-the-counter medications don’t work, a doctor may prescribe a medication, depending on your symptoms and other lifestyle and risk factors.
-These could be preventive medications, which are either pills taken daily or skin injections and intravenous (IV) treatments given less frequently to prevent the onset of migraines.
-Medications can also be acute, or abortive, meaning they’re taken occasionally to stop a migraine attack that’s already underway.
+These could be preventive medications, which are either pills taken daily or skin injections and intravenous treatments (into a vein) given less frequently to prevent the onset of migraine.
+Medications can also be acute or abortive, meaning they’re taken occasionally to stop a migraine attack that’s already underway.

-“I woke up at 3 a.m. this morning with a bad migraine.
+“I woke up at 3 a.m. with a bad migraine attack.
 However, after taking my acute migraine medication, it has eased up a lot,” wrote a MyMigraineTeam member.

 Speak with a neurology health care professional or migraine specialist to discuss the best migraine treatment plan for you.
 If you’re experiencing morning migraine attacks for the first time with vomiting, it’s important to be evaluated by a physician as soon as possible to rule out other potentially serious causes besides migraine.